demisto/content-docs/docs/concepts/getting-started-guide.md

 ## Development Environment
 ### demisto-sdk
 Whether you are using the XSOAR IDE or a full development environment, we have an official SDK that can help you with your development process.
-It can be used to upload, download and run code on XSOAR directly from your operating system shell.
+It can be used to upload, download and run code on Cortex XSOAR directly from your operating system shell.
 For more information, refer to the [demisto-sdk](../concepts/demisto-sdk) article.